RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2025-10-06-newsletter.md

   *21st October, Room 12.1.01 (Level 1) of the Charles Street Building (Sheffield Hallam University).*
   Dr Ester Ehiyazaryan-White, Senior Lecturer in Childhood Studies will go through the paper [The Conundrum of Sharing Research Data](https://onlinelibrary.wiley.com/doi/abs/10.1002/asi.22634) and lead discussion.

+- **[The 2nd Best Practices in AI event is confirmed on the 11th November 12:00-17:00](https://rse.shef.ac.uk/events/seminar-2025-11-11-best-practices-in-ai-afternoon-2.html) The afternoon will consist of talks and walkthroughs on best practices for research, design, development, and deployment of AI.
+It will focus on practical aspects such as tooling, optimisation, profiling, tips and tricks to supercharge AI in your research!

 ---

 ### Upcoming External Events